fooock/yourbtc.link/examples/multi-host/README.md

 ```

 After the command ends successfully, check that services are running properly inside the
 virtual machine.
-You can connect to each one with using the machine name after `vagrant ssh`.
+You can connect to each one by using the machine name after `vagrant ssh`.

 ### Configuration

 If you want to change the configuration you need to take into account that the most important
-part is the networking since if configured wrong your LND node will be unable to start.
-As a
+part is the networking, since if configured wrong, your LND node will be unable to start.
+In
 summary, you need to set two static IPs.
 In our example they are:

 | Service 	 | `lnd`          	 | `bitcoind`     	 |